I-GUIDE/data-catalog-archive/schema/core.md

 |author|Creative Work|Person OR Organization|1+| person or organization that authored the work|
 | dateCreated | CreativeWork | Date \| DateTime | 1 | The date on which the work was created|

+The following is an example implementation of the required metadata properties for a SchemaOrg Dataset item:

 ``` json
 {